venkatalakshmi-ch/Retail_Sales_Analysis_Project_SQL/README.md

 SELECT COUNT(DISTINCT customer_id) FROM retail_sales;
 SELECT DISTINCT category FROM retail_sales;

-SELECT * FROM retail_sales
+select * from retail_sales
-WHERE
-    sale_date IS NULL OR sale_time IS NULL OR customer_id IS NULL OR gender IS NULL OR age IS NULL OR category IS NULL OR quantity IS NULL OR price_per_unit IS NULL OR cogs IS NULL;
+where
+    transactions_id IS NULL
+	OR
+	sale_date IS NULL
+	OR
+	sale_time IS NULL
+	OR
+	customer_id IS NULL
+	OR
+	gender IS NULL
+	OR
+	age IS NULL
+	OR
+	category IS NULL
+	OR
+	quantity IS NULL
+	OR
+	price_per_unit IS NULL
+	OR
+	cogs IS NULL
+	OR
+	total_sale IS NULL;

-DELETE FROM retail_sales
+Delete from retail_sales
-WHERE
-    sale_date IS NULL OR sale_time IS NULL OR customer_id IS NULL OR gender IS NULL OR age IS NULL OR category IS NULL OR quantity IS NULL OR price_per_unit IS NULL OR cogs IS NULL;
+where
+    transactions_id IS NULL
+	OR
+	sale_date IS NULL
+	OR
+	sale_time IS NULL
+	OR
+	customer_id IS NULL
+	OR
+	gender IS NULL
+	OR
+	age IS NULL
+	OR
+	category IS NULL
+	OR
+	quantity IS NULL
+	OR
+	price_per_unit IS NULL
+	OR
+	cogs IS NULL
+	OR
+	total_sale IS NULL;
 ```

 ### 3. Data Analysis & Findings